DavidLevi1998/programming-foundations-python/README.md

 # programming-foundations-python
-A structured exploration of programming fundamentals in Python, focused on mental models, state, control flow, and abstraction.
+A structured exploration of programming fundamentals in Python, focused on mental models, state, control flow, abstraction, and error.

 # About this repository

+This repository documents how I approach programming fundamentals in Python.
+It focuses on concepts such as state, control flow, abstraction, mutability, and error handling, using small, isolated examples rather than applications or frameworks.

+The material is intentionally incomplete and non-linear.
+Its purpose is to make core ideas explicit and inspectable, not to serve as a full course.

-This repository is a public exploration of how I think about programming fundamentals in Python: state, control flow, abstraction, and error.
-It is intentionally incomplete and non-linear.
-If this way of reasoning resonates with you and you’re looking for a fully structured path — with deliberate sequencing, progressively harder exercises, and feedback — I’m developing a complete course here: https://levieducation.com
+If this way of reasoning resonates with you and you’re looking for a fully structured path — with deliberate sequencing, progressively harder exercises, and feedback — I’m developing a complete course here: https://levieducation.com/